aspencass/staffing-firm-portal/README.md

 Wireframe :

-My partner, @nesskodo, and I created this wireframe usinng staffing sites we like the flow and feel of.
+My partner, @nesskodo, and I created this wireframe using staffing sites we like the flow and feel of.
 We set out to create an app that was more contemporary than the current site functionality and aestheitc.

 <img width="852" alt="Screen Shot 2022-11-02 at 11 31 32 PM" src="https://user-images.githubusercontent.com/109185681/199653552-c04d3b1f-d587-45db-9a56-872d4a86746c.png">